binkley/kotlin-rover/README.md

 - Why does the grid have a boundary limit?
 - The sample input does not approach the boundary
 - What should be the behavior for invalid input?
+- How to manage a "squad" of rovers?
+Can the crash into each other?

 An actual Mars Rover would need to handle these sensibly, and they are not, in fact, simple problems.
 Consider other programmed hardware, such as a